plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 The built-in definition does not require a radio-specific presentation.
 Normal presentation-name resolution remains in effect.

-`InputRadioGroupAdapterDefinition.findAriaEditors()` returns only the installation anchor.
-Because the anchor has `role="radiogroup"`, the ARIA service applies group-level state there, including:
+`InputRadioGroupAdapterDefinition` returns a `RadioGroupAriaStaticElementUpdater` that assigns `role="radiogroup"` to the installation anchor only when `role` is absent.
+It also returns an `AriaRequiredEditorValidationStateElementUpdater` with `alsoRunRoleUpdater` set to `false`.

+The validation-state updater applies group-level state to the anchor, including:

 * `aria-required`;
 * `aria-invalid`;
 * `aria-errormessage`.

-The ARIA service does not apply native `required` or duplicate validation-state attributes across the descendant radio inputs.
+It does not apply native `required` or duplicate validation-state attributes across the descendant radio inputs.

-The definition does not add or validate the anchor’s `role`, accessible name, or other required markup.
+The static updater supplies the anchor’s role, but the definition and its updaters do not supply or validate its accessible name.
 Applications using a different accessibility model can replace the definition.

 #### Other Definition Keys